 The Civil Engineering curriculum builds upon a strong base of mathematics, physical sciences, engineering sciences, and humanities developed primarily during the Freshman and Sophomore years.
-During the Junior year, students develop an understanding of the fundamentals of each area of Civil Engineering specialty area:
+During the Junior year, students develop an understanding of the fundamentals of each specialty area of Civil Engineering:

 - Environmental Engineering